 Name and contact information for water provider.
-Please also provide the electrical and gas provider to us.
+Please also provide the electrical and gas supplier to us.

 Please provide any builder or appraisal documents if they differ from the tax assessor square footage statement.

-If your house was built before January 1st, 1978, you ‘ll have to fill out and sign one of this disclosure.
+If your house was built before January 1st, 1978, you‘ll have to fill out and sign one of these disclosures.
 You will also have to allow buyers to test for lead based paint in your home.